Halifax Town Hall: Opening

-358 trains brought 70,000 people, and thousands more walked to attend a two-day session of openings and visits in Halifax by the Prince of Wales, later King Edward VII, on 3 and 4 August 1863.
+Three hundred and fifty-eight trains brought 70,000 people, and thousands more walked, to attend a two-day session of openings and visits in Halifax by Prince Albert Edward (the future King Edward VII) on 3 and 4 August 1863.
 There was a grand procession to the town hall on 4 August, through decorated streets.
 This was followed by a service in the Piece Hall at which thousands of children sang hymns while 870 police controlled the crowd.
 Perhaps Victoria herself might have opened the town hall, but for her widowhood in 1861 and her subsequent retirement from public life.
-Edward was 22 years old, and had married the 18-year-old Princess Alexandra in March of that year, however by 4 August she was four months pregnant with the future Duke of Clarence, pleaded illness and did not attend the opening, to much public disappointment.
+Edward was 22 years old and had married the 18-year-old Princess Alexandra in March of that year.
+However, by 4 August, she was four months pregnant with the future Duke of Clarence, pleaded illness and did not join her husband for the opening, to much public disappointment.
 It rained:

 "Even though shorn of its principal attraction through the unfortunate absence of the Princess of Wales, and though dimmed as regards its pomp and circumstance owing to the rain which fell at so very inconvenient a time, the opening of the new town hall by the Prince of Wales is still an event of which Halifax may well be proud ...
 The enthusiasm and almost unbounded devotion of a people to their future monarch has been symbolised in every form of decorative skill and beauty, by gay banners, many coloured flags and the ornamentations of the designers, vying with nature, ever profuse in her lovely gifts, to form floral designs of the most varied, chaste and unique description.
 Our very streets were redolent with the fragrance of the flower garden ...
 The rain began to fall somewhat heavily by eleven o'clock on Monday night and, as far as we can learn, continued to fall all night.
 From a very early hour in the morning it descended literally in torrents, ceaselessly, pitilessly.
 It would be impossible to calculate the amount of real misery experienced here."
 Halifax Courier, August 1863.

 When Edward arrived by royal train on 3 August, he was greeted with a salute by two guns on Beacon Hill, and a guard of honour comprising 300 soldiers.
 There was a banquet at Manor Heath, where 100 people serenaded him in the rain, then there was a balloon ascent and a firework display.
 Hundreds of men had to be drafted in to control crowds arriving at Halifax railway station, and more were placed along the line to control the hundreds of extra trains.
-When the town hall was opened to the public on 11 August, the mayor presented four marble busts of Victoria, Albert, Edward and Alexandra.
+When the town hall was opened to the public on 11 August, the mayor presented four marble busts of Victoria, Albert, Edward, and Alexandra.
 These were put in storage from 1954 after redecoration and restored to public view on 6 September 2008.